darkshade9/aq2-tng/action/scenes/README.md

 ### Notes
 * ETE did not have a Kevlar Helmet, we would need to add support in the scene files for this item
 * All values with spaces must be surrounded with double quotes, though it's usually just a good idea to do it for all values except for integers
+* Currently there's a pretty bad bug with loading scenarios and the use of `gamemap` -- ETE was designed before `gamemap` functionality was a thing, it relies on the old `map` functionality to load in the scenario.
+Using `gamemap` to go to the next map breaks this and scenarios will default to the first one loaded when the server started.

 ### Ideas